* Wall St, Europe indexes bounce back after Asia falters

 * Euro falls as ECB says to go ahead with stimulus withdrawal

-* Safe-haven Yen eases gains as market panic subsides (Updates to mid morning U.S. trade, adds commentary, changes byline, previous dateline LONDON)
+* Safe-haven yen eases gains as market panic subsides (Updates to late afternoon, adds commentary)

 By Sinéad Carew

-NEW YORK, Oct 25 (Reuters) - U.S. stocks followed Europe higher on Thursday after investors ventured into risky bets again with encouragement from some strong earnings and the dollar rose against the euro after remarks from Europe's Central Bank chief committed to stimulus withdrawal despite market volatility and worries about global growth.
+NEW YORK, Oct 25 (Reuters) - U.S. stocks followed Europe higher on Thursday as investors ventured into risky bets again with some encouragement from earnings and the dollar rose against the euro after remarks from Europe's Central Bank chief committed to stimulus withdrawal despite market volatility and worries about global growth.

-The greenback rose against the euro after the ECB's Mario Draghi reaffirmed that its 2.6-trillion euro ($2.97 trillion) asset purchase program will end this year and interest rates could rise after next summer even though the economic outlook has darkened and political turmoil looms in Italy.
+The greenback rose against the euro.
+The ECB's Mario Draghi reaffirmed that its 2.6-trillion euro ($2.97 trillion) asset purchase program will end this year and interest rates could rise after next summer even though the economic outlook has darkened and political turmoil looms in Italy.

-While equity investors sought bargains and some were reassured by positive earnings and stronger technology stocks, they also voiced some caution about whether the broader pullback was over.
+While equity investors were reassured by positive earnings and stronger technology stocks, they also voiced some caution about whether the broader pullback was over.

-The pan-European STOXX 600 was darting in and out of positive territory.
-It rose 0.51 percent and MSCI's gauge of stocks across the globe gained 0.70 percent.
+During its trading day, the pan-European STOXX 600 had darted in and out of positive territory before closing up 0.51 percent while the MSCI's gauge of stocks across the globe gained 1.06 percent.

-Draghi said he was confident the European Commission and Rome would come to a compromise over Rome's budget plans, but the euro reversed earlier gains after he said the monetary union remained fragile.
+Draghi said he was confident the European Commission and Rome would come to a compromise over Italy's budget plans, but the euro reversed earlier gains after he said the monetary union remained fragile.

 Currency dealers were also unwinding Swiss franc and Japanese yen safety trades and Italian and Spanish bonds held their ground as Draghi reiterated the European Central Bank's plans to carefully remove its stimulus.

-MSCI's broadest index of Asia-Pacific shares outside Japan closed 1.22 percent lower, while Japan's Nikkei lost 3.72 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 1.19-percent lower, while Japan's Nikkei lost 3.72 percent.

 Investors were also eyeing mixed U.S. economic data.